 Time Frames: Ongoing, as applications are received.
+Establish provisions and procedures, as described in the program within 6 months of certification.

-Funding Source: Development Impact Fees, Enterprise Funds which are based on Ratepayer Fees, State/Federal Federal Grants, County Funding if outside of the City.
+Funding Source: Development Impact Fees, Enterprise Funds which are based on Ratepayer Fees, State/Federal Grants, County Funding if outside of the City.